Mini-batch Estimation for Deep Cox Models: Statistical Foundations and Practical Guidance: mb-MPLE for Cox-NN

 Following \cite{schmidt2020nonparametric} and \cite{zhong2022deep}, we consider a class of NN with sparsity constraints defined as

-where $\lVert W_k \rVert_\infty$ and $\lVert v_k \rVert_\infty$ denotes the sup-norm of matrix or vector, $\lVert .\rVert_0$ is the number of nonzero entries of matrix or vector, and $\lVert f\rVert_\infty$ is the sup-norm of the function $f$. $\mathcal{D}>0$ and the sparsity $\varsigma$ is a positive integer.
-The sparsity assumption is employed due to the widespread application of techniques such as weight pruning \citep{srinivas2017training} or dropout \citep{srivastava2014dropout}.
-These methods effectively reduce the total number of nonzero parameters, preventing neural networks from overfitting, which results in sparsely connected NN.
-We approximate $f_0$ in (\ref{eq:cox model}) using a NN $f_\theta\in\mathcal{F}(K,\varsigma,\mathbf{p},\infty)$ parameterized by $\theta$.
-More precisely, $f_0$ is estimated by minimizing $\mathbb{E}\left [L^{(s)}_{Cox}(\theta)|D(n)\right ]$ through SGD procedure (\ref{eq:SGDupdate for Cox}) and $D(s)$ is generated by randomly sampling $s$ subjects without replacement from $D(n)$.
+where $\lVert W_k \rVert_\infty$ and $\lVert v_k \rVert_\infty$ denote the sup-norm of a matrix or vector, $\lVert \cdot \rVert_0$ is the number of nonzero entries of a matrix or vector, $\lVert f\rVert_\infty$ is the sup-norm of the function $f$.
+The constant $\mathcal{D}>0$ and the sparsity constraint $\varsigma$ is a positive integer.
+The sparsity assumption is employed due to the widespread application of techniques such as weight pruning \citep{srinivas2017training}, dropout \citep{srivastava2014dropout}, or $L_1$ regularization.
+These methods effectively reduce the total number of nonzero parameters, preventing neural networks from overfitting, which results in a sparsely connected NN.
+We approximate $f_0$ in (\ref{eq:cox model}) using a NN $f_\theta\in\mathcal{F}(K,\varsigma,\mathbf{p},\mathcal{D})$.
+More precisely, $f_0$ is estimated by minimizing $\mathbb{E}\left [L^{(s)}_{Cox}(\theta)|D(n)\right ]$ through the SGD procedure in (\ref{eq:SGDupdate for Cox}), where $D(s)$ is generated by randomly sampling $s$ subjects without replacement from $D(n)$.
 To simplify the notation, we omit $\theta$ and denote the estimator by

 where $L_{Cox}^{(s)}(f) :=\frac{1}{s}\sum_{j:D_j\in D(s)}\Delta_j\left [-f(X_j)+\log \sum_{k:D_k\in D(s)}I(T_k\geq T_j)\exp\{f(X_k)\}\right]$.
 We use the superscript $(s)$ to indicate its dependency on the batch size $s$.